This section contains links to a wide range of practice guidance and resources to support practitioners in their safeguarding role.

 Hampshire Domestic Abuse Strategy

-Hampshire Domestic Abuse Strategy 2017-22
+Hampshire Domestic Abuse Strategy 2023

-Domestic Abuse Referral Pathway
+Domestic Abuse Referral Pathway for Hampshire

-The Hampshire Domestic Violence and Abuse Pathway document is to be used by professionals when they are working with anyone who has experienced domestic abuse.
+The Hampshire Domestic Abuse Pathway document is to be used by professionals when they are working with anyone who has experienced domestic abuse.
 We have a duty not to turn a blind eye to abuse and should always take action.
 This pathway aims to help all professionals (especially those who don’t have an in depth knowledge of domestic abuse) to take some form of action to help victims of abuse, whether male or female, and to help them get the support they need.
 The document includes specialist service contact details.

 HRDA: High Risk Domestic Abuse